-- Laxatives are medicines that help the body to get rid of poo.
+- Laxatives are medicines that help your body to get rid of poo.
 They are safe and don't make your body ‘lazy’ or unable to do a poo naturally.

-- Laxatives are necessary until the body can manage a daily soft poo without help.
+- You need to take laxatives until your body can manage a daily soft poo without help.

 - Lactulose and macrogol are the most common and most effective medicines for children with constipation.